 The Truth Behind The Supplement Industry

-That being said, not all supplements are bullshit and many of them deserve a spot on your shelf.
+That being said, not all are bullshit and many supplements will build muscle and deserve a spot on your shelf.
 The problem is when you start to look into the subject, it’s easy to get conned by over hyped expectations of nonsense wonder drugs and placebos.

 So how do you tell the difference between the useful supplements and the useless ones.
 If you’ve read my other articles there is a common theme that occurs and that is, use your “common sense”.